For all Literary staff information, please click here

 As a matter of policy, we do not believe in “development for the sake of it”.
 Our process of closed private workshops has been developed over the last five years after consultation with many writers on the most genuinely helpful way to develop their work.

-With the exception of our annual Vibrant – A Festival of Finborough Playwrights season, we do not offer rehearsed or staged readings, or ask our writers to write short plays or put a time-limit on their creative process.
+We do not offer rehearsed or staged readings, or ask our writers to write short plays or put a time-limit on their creative process.
 Our focus is always on presenting full length plays.

 We are a theatre that develops playwrights, as well as plays.
 In line with our policy, we offer our writers-in-development the opportunity to participate within the activities of the theatre.